Irish DPC Guidance Note: How to Obtain Valid GDPR Cookie Consent

-In case you allow third parties to add plugins, widgets, pixel trackers, “like” buttons, you need to be aware of the kind of data that is shared with these third parties.
+If you allow third parties to add plugins, widgets, pixel trackers, or "like" buttons, you need to be aware of the kind of data shared with these third parties.

-The Irish DPC Guidance Note also acknowledges the EU’s Court of Justice’s (CJEU) ruling in the case involving Fashion ID, which stated that website operators can be considered as joint controllers of personal data that is collected and shared with third parties.
+The Irish DPC Guidance Note also acknowledges the EU’s Court of Justice’s (CJEU) ruling in the Fashion ID case, which stated that website operators can be considered as joint controllers of personal data collected and shared with third parties.

 Similarly, third parties such as payment service providers can potentially serve as processors on the data controller’s behalf.

-If you fall under this category, you will be required to have a data processing contract with the controller in line with GDPR requirements.
+If you fall under this category, you will be required to have a GDPR-compliant data processing contract with the controller.

-Therefore, as a data processor, you should adopt measures to understand your data processing engagements with third parties to identify the obligations and liabilities applicable to such relationships.
+As a result, as a data processor, you should adopt measures to better understand your data processing engagements with third parties to identify the obligations and liabilities associated with such relationships.

-While first-party analytics cookies are considered unlikely to raise privacy issues when they are strictly restricted to your website statistical reasons, third-party analytics cookies are eligible for GDPR compliance enforcement actions.
+While first-party analytics cookies are unlikely to raise privacy issues when strictly limited to statistical purposes on your website, third-party analytics cookies are subject for GDPR compliance enforcement actions.

 Periodic Updating of Consent

-If you maintain records of your consumers’ consent to the installation of cookies in their terminal devices, the Irish DPC guidance note directs that the appropriate duration after which their consent should be re-obtained must not exceed six months after it was first given.
+If you maintain records of your consumers’ consent to the installation of cookies on their devices, the Irish DPC guidance note specifies that the period after which their consent should be re-obtained must not exceed six months from the time it was first given.

 Systemic Tracking or Profiling

-- Systematically monitor, track, or observe an individual’s location or behavior of users on a large scale
+- Systematically monitor, track, or observe an individual’s location or behavior of users on a large scale; or,

 How Do I Obtain Valid GDPR Cookie Consent under the Irish DPC Guidance Note?

-With Secure Privacy’s GDPR cookie banner, you can obtain valid cookie consent from users.
+You can obtain valid cookie consent from users using Secure Privacy's GDPR cookie banner.
 Our solution helps you to ensure that:

 - You do not bundle consents.
-Instead, Secure Privacy’s GDPR cookie banner ensures that consent is sought for every purpose by giving users choice over the types of cookies to give consent to.
+Instead, Secure Privacy’s GDPR cookie banner ensures that consent is obtained for every purpose by giving users a choice over the types of cookies to which they consent.

-- You include an opt-in for every type of cookie on your website that is not pre-checked to show user consent
+- You include an opt-in for every type of cookie on your website that is not pre-checked to demonstrate user consent on your website.

-- You provide information on how to withdraw consent for using cookies within your cookie notice and a mechanism to guarantee that your visitors re-affirm their consent after every six months
+- You provide information on how to withdraw consent for using cookies within your cookie notice, and a mechanism to ensure that your visitors reaffirm their consent every six months.

-- You record consents in a way that can show the visitors ability to withdraw
+- You record consents in a way that demonstrates the visitors' ability to withdraw.

-- You have a link to the cookie notice to give users additional information, such as the third parties that will have access to their personal data in case they give consent to the installation of third-party analytics cookies.
+- You include a link to the cookie notice to give users additional information, such as the third parties who will have access to their personal data if they agree to the installation of third-party analytics cookies.